-The Canon D30 writes its imaging data to Compact Flash cards, while the D5500 uses SDXC cards.
+The D30 writes its imaging data to Compact Flash cards, while the D5500 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Canon D30 and the D5500 have been discontinued, but can regularly be found used on eBay.
-The Canon D30 was replaced by the Canon D60, while the D5500 was followed by the Nikon D5600.
+Both the D30 and the D5500 have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the D5500 was followed by the Nikon D5600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon D30 and the Nikon D5500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.